taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 # AccelerateWP

-## Geting started
+## Getting started

-AccelerateWP carries a suite of optimization features that can be enabled and automatically configured for the end-user's site.
+AccelerateWP carries a suite of optimization features that can be enabled and automatically configured for the end user's site.

-There are AccelerateWP, AccelerateWP Premium and AccelerateWP CDN features suites.
+There are AccelerateWP, AccelerateWP Premium and AccelerateWP CDN feature suites.

 AccelerateWP suite is always enabled when AccelerateWP is turned on.
 Choose whether you want to offer AccelerateWP Premium offer AccelerateWP Premium or CDN (Content Delivery Network) for your users (by opting in) and click "Turn on" to start exploring AccelerateWP.

 ![](./images/AWPGettingStarted.png)

-Once the AccelerateWP suite is enabled by administrator, end-users will see an AccelerateWP tab in their control panel interface and be able to activate the optimization feature.
+Once the AccelerateWP suite is enabled by an administrator, end-users will see an AccelerateWP tab in their control panel interface and be able to activate the optimization feature.

-When AccelerateWP CDN suite enabled by administrator, end-users will get 1 GB of CDN traffic and be able to activate feature to use until limit is reached.
-Once 1GB limit is reached - end-user will be suggested to extend CDN limit by purchasing CDN plan using [WHMCS or 3'd party billing](#whmcs-billing).
+When AccelerateWP CDN suite is enabled by the administrator, end-users will get 1 GB of CDN traffic and be able to activate the feature to use until the limit is reached.
+Once the 1GB limit is reached - the end-user will be suggested to extend the CDN limit by purchasing a CDN plan using [WHMCS or 3'd party billing](#whmcs-billing).

-When AccelerateWP Premium suite enabled by administrator, end-users will see the Object Caching, Image Optimization and Critical CSS features in their interface, but cannot activate the feature unless they purchase the feature using [WHMCS or 3'd party billing](#whmcs-billing).
+When the AccelerateWP Premium suite is enabled by the administrator, end-users will see the Object Caching, Image Optimization and Critical CSS features in their interface, but cannot activate the feature unless they purchase the feature using [WHMCS or 3'd party billing](#whmcs-billing).